CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

 10. Click {{<img src="https://icons.cumulusnetworks.com/01-Interface-Essential/33-Form-Validation/close.svg" height="14" width="14">}} to return to the switch configuration page where you can either create another configuration and apply it.
 If you are finished assigning switch configurations to switches, click {{<img src="https://icons.cumulusnetworks.com/01-Interface-Essential/43-Remove-Add/remove-circle.svg" height="18" width="18">}} to return to the lifecycle management dashboard.

-    The Config Assignment History card is updated to include the status of the job you just ran.
+    The Config Assignment History card on the **Job History** tab is updated to include the status of the job you just ran.

 <!-- #### Remove Assignment